 Contributed By Obhan & Associates

-Any person who is aggrieved by any order passed by the CLA (for example, cancellation, suspension or rejection of the application) may file an appeal to the Central Government, within the stipulated period.
-The Central Government may, after an inquiry into the matter considered necessary and after giving the appellant an opportunity for making a representation in the matter, make orders in relation to the appeal.
+Any person who is aggrieved by any order passed by the CLA (for example, cancellation, suspension or rejection of the application) may file an appeal to the central government, within the stipulated period.
+The central government may make orders in relation to the appeal after an inquiry into the matter considered necessary and after giving the appellant an opportunity for making a representation in the matter.

 An appeal can be filed against any order of a regulatory authority according to the process laid down under the relevant legislation or regulation.